-The Dean of Administration approves this reimbursement.
+The Vice President for Administrative Services approves this reimbursement.
 It must be understood that these purchases are subject to disapproval and the employee who makes the purchase is at risk of assuming this cost personally.
 Furthermore, no reimbursement will occur if budgeted funds are not available.